jbrucker/currency-converter/README.md

 Verify it by running `Config.java` which will print the API key on the console.
 Then run the `ExchangeRateService` class.

-## Don't Put Your API Keys into Version Control
+## Protect Your API Keys

 Many web services require an API key or other credential.
 This should be kept secret.
 So, don't put your keys into version control (git) unless its a private in-house VCS or a private repo from a trusted provider (Github and Bitbucket are OK).

-If your API Key (or credentials) are in a properties file, you can avoid accidentally committing it to Github by: (a) add the filename to .gitignore, (b) put the properties file in a directory **outside** your project directory and add the file your application classpath.
+If your API Key (or credentials) are in a properties file, you can avoid accidentally committing it to Github by: (a) add the properties filename to .gitignore, (b) put the properties file in a directory **outside** your project directory and add the file to your application classpath.

-Don't forget about JAR files!
+Don't forget JAR files!
 If you build a JAR for your application and your API Key is in the JAR file, someone can easily extract it from the JAR file.

 ## References